 Much has been said about the rugged beauty and cultural heritage of Romania, but what happens when the sun goes down and the museums close?
 Well, to put it mildly, after the doors to the attractions are locked till next morning, parties that might put the Rio Carnival to shame happen!
 Loud music, a characteristic of any European nightclub, can be heard streaming out till late at night, and even in the early hours of the morning.
-The nightlife in Romania is a colourful one, with numerous pubs, bars, discos and clubs at your disposal.
-Bucharest, Cluj-Napoca, Iași and Timișoara are the major cities for it!
+The Romanian nightlife is a colourful one, with numerous pubs, bars, discos and clubs at your disposal.
+Bucharest (including the Bucharest old town nightlife) Cluj-Napoca, Iași and Timișoara are the major cities for it!

 If you are in the mood to paint the town red, then your best bet would be Bucharest.
 Every sundown, nearly half the city leave their homes, to have a drink, mingle with each other and dance the night away.
 From upmarket clubs to all-night cafes, from local bars to high-class discotheques, that offer cheap yet delicious snacks, there’s everything for everyone!
+Silver Church, Control Club and Fratelli Social Club are few of the best clubs in Bucharest.
 It is also a safe place to enjoy a night-out, as taxis are available throughout the night and the most renowned pubs provide get-home-safe options.

 Bucharest is the perfect place to enjoy the nightlife in Romania, not only because it is the capital of the country but also because it has grown by leaps and bounds in the past few years, when planning a visit to Romania, keep a couple of nights specifically for enjoying and exploring the plethora of nightclubs and bars in Bucharest.
 However, if you cannot find the time to indulge yourself in Bucharest, then explore the other towns at night.
 In the university town of Timișoara, the abundance of students ensures that there are plenty of places to hang out till the wee hours of the morning.
 Same is the case with Cluj-Napoca, another scholarly town Furthermore, at the beach side town of Vama Veche, the late summer parties are all the rage, and attracts travellers and party-goers from all over the world.
+Apart from Bucharest, there is an abundance of parties and bustling nightlife in Tomisoara, Cluj and lets not forget the Mamaia nightlife and Brasov nightlife.
 These parties are mostly hosted at the beach, making it an irresistible combination.
 Apart from these cities, you might be hard-pressed to find dazzling clubs and red-carpet discotheques.
 Nevertheless, if you are looking for a couple of drinks at a bar or are trying to mingle with the locals at the local club, all of Romania is ideal.

 Romania is a fun-by-day country, as well as a fun-by-night one, so make the most of it.
 Remember this: If you need to wake up early the next day for another destination, turn in early and call it a night before you get too tired.